CONCUSSION 101 GUIDE

 HOW TO TELL IF YOU HAVE A CONCUSSION?

 Concussions can be tricky.
 Even trained healthcare providers may have a hard time diagnosing concussions because of its varying signs and symptoms.
-The majority of the time, concussions don’t show up on CT scans or MRIs.
-But just because a CT scan or MRI is negative, does not rule out a concussion.
+Concussions cannot be diagnosed with CT scans or MRIs.

 Healthcare providers have to rely on clinical expertise and objective tools to help them diagnose and treat concussions.
 Look for a Concussion Care Provider if you’ve recently been hit in the head and experience any concussion symptoms.
 Keep in mind: most of the time concussions do not involve a loss of consciousness.